 - If you have more than one miners, you’d better set different mining workers for different miners.
 For example, if you have two miners mining together, you could set the three mining workers for the first miner as “eastshore.1”, “eastshore.2”, “eastshore.3”, and set the three mining workers for the 2nd miner as “eastshore.4”, “eastshore.5”, “eastshore.6”.
 DON’T set all the mining workers as the same.

 - We also suggest you set the three “Pool Url” in the setting page as three different ones.
-So if one pool is down, the miner will switch to another pool for mining automatically.
+So if one pool is down, the miner will switch to another pool automatically to continue working.

 - For other options on the “Miner Config” page, you don’t need to change them, just keep them as the default value.